Yosef-ft/Exchange_rate/README.md

 pip install -r requirements.txt
 ```
 3. Download and install the latest MySQL server from the official website: MySQL Downloads <https://dev.mysql.com/downloads/mysql/>
-4. Create two tables in your MySQL database:
+4. Create two databases in MySQL:
-    - FullRates
+    - FullRates  # This table will save the bank rates that show both transactional/cash buying and selling rates
-    - Rates
+    - Rates  # This will save the the bank rates that only show buying/selling rates
 5. In the pipeline.py file, configure your database connection details:
 ```
 self.conn = mysql.connector.connect(